 Leave your pets at home

-Dogs and any non-service pets are banned from any park trail in the Smoky Mountains National Park, except the Gatlinburg Trail and the Oconaluftee River Trail.
+Dogs and other non-service pets are not allowed on most park trails in the Smoky Mountains National Park, except the Gatlinburg Trail and the Oconaluftee River Trail.
 Dogs can be seen as prey for bears, can affect the ecosystem of the park and their barks could make a bear feel threatened.

 Carry spray

 If you are worried about a bear attack, we recommend carrying bear pepper spray.
 It should always be used as a last line of defense if you need to protect yourself from bodily harm.
-According to the NPS, you are allowed to discharge the pepper spray or another relevant deterrent if the bear approaches you within 20 yards.
+Park rules allow bear pepper spray for protection against aggressive wildlife, but it should be used only in an emergency and according to the product instructions.

 Other ways to scare the bear away include making loud noises by banging pots or pans.
-Move to a higher ground is possible, although don’t run or climb a tree (the bear will run or climb much quicker than any human).
+Move to higher ground if possible, although don’t run or climb a tree (the bear will run or climb much quicker than any human).
 Spread your arms to make yourself seem bigger.
-You can also fight back, but this is another last result, using rocks or sticks.
+You can also fight back, but this is another last resort, using rocks or sticks.
 Aim for the eyes and snout.

-Never play dead, this doesn’t work with black bears.
-Also, never provoke a bear fight, this should be a last result if they are threatening you or your family.
+Never play dead; this doesn’t work with black bears.
+Also, never provoke a bear fight, this should be a last resort if they are threatening you or your family.
 Generally, respect their space and they will respect yours.

 Bear Attack Incidents in the Smoky Mountains 2021

-In June 2021, a teenage girl was backcountry camping deep in the Smoky Mountain national forest when a bear attacked her as she slept in a hammock at night.
-It was unusual, as the bear attacked in the middle of the night without any known provocation.
+In June 2021, a teenage girl was backcountry camping deep in Great Smoky Mountains National Park when a bear attacked her as she slept in a hammock at night.
+It was unusual, as the bear attacked in the middle of the night while she was asleep.
 The young girl suffered from head injuries and lost a lot of blood.
 She had to be evacuated by helicopter, but thankfully survived the incident.

 On Memorial Day weekend in 2021, a visitor caught three adults throwing peanut butter balls to a 100-pound male bear near the roadside in Cades Cove.
 They were issued a $100 fee for feeding wildlife.